PBarmby/PBarmby.github.io/_drafts/2015-03-03-February-wrapup.markdown

 connections I have had a lot of meetings with people about it (at least 7 in February plus several more scheduled for March).
 I've been checking out [youcanbook.me](https://gb.youcanbook.me/) as a way of scheduling these.
 I've also been spending a lot of time on [LinkedIn](http://linkedin.com) attempting to make relevant connections;
 too early yet to report on how this went.
-Although I sent the draft out to potential Co-Is mid-month with a plea for comments by the end of February, I didn't get that many comments.
+I sent the draft out to potential Co-Is mid-month with a plea for comments by the end of February, and got some very useful comments.
-Disappointing but not terribly surprising.
 The deadline for the LOI is the end of March, so I expect to be spending most of the next couple of weeks on it.

 Together with one of my [Software Carpentry](http://software-carpentry.org) colleagues,